Flux159/cassie-odm/index.md

 * Not on roadmap: Connecting to multiple keyspaces (ie keyspace multi-tenancy with one app) - Can currently use a new connection and manually run CQL, but can't sync over multiple keyspaces because schemas and models are tied to a single cassie instance.
 Current way to deal with this is to use a separate server process (ie a different express/nodejs server process) and don't do multitenancy over multiple keyspaces in the same server process.

 Driver Side:
-* Paging - Cassie supports rudimentary client side paging where the token and a count is provided, but the node-cassandra-cql driver doesn't seem to have support for native paging yet (as of v0.5.0).
-It seems to be in node-cassandra-cql master on github, but not in released versions.
+* Paging - Cassie supports rudimentary client side paging where the token and a count is provided, but cassandra-driver should provide native paging
-* Input Streaming - not supported by node-cassandra-cql yet
+* Input Streaming
-* SSL Connections - not supported by node-cassandra-cql yet
+* SSL Connections
-* Auto determine other hosts - not supported by node-cassandra-cql yet
+* Auto determine other hosts
 * "Smart connections" - Only send CQL request to the hosts that contain the data (requires knowing about how the data is sharded, apparently Netflix uses something like this) - this might have to be based on your Schemas & how Cassandra is handling the sharding based on partition key.
 Naive Hypothesis: It might be possible by querying the system keyspace in Cassandra to determine which hosts contain the relevant shard keys periodically.
-* Possibly switch to officially supported native C/C++ driver when out of beta (would need to test performance, wrap C functions in javascript, and possibly do Javascript type to C type conversions / hinting in Cassie) - [https://github.com/datastax/cpp-driver](https://github.com/datastax/cpp-driver) and see Apache JIRA for project (note that this would mean making a node module like hiredis that compiles C/C++ code on multiple platforms)

 Testing & Development
 ----------